nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    * 1b1.
 TAPA shows an error message.

      Use case ends.

-#### Use case: UC13 - Marking an undone task as complete

-**MSS**

-1. User requests to list students.
-2. TAPA shows a list of students.
-3. User requests to mark a student's task as done.
-4. TAPA shows the updated list of students.

-   Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-   Use case ends.

-* 3a.
-If student ID is given, and a student with the given student ID does not exist.

-   * 3a1.
-TAPA shows an error message.

-      Use case ends.

-* 3b.
-If the index given is out of range, that is, it is a non-positive number, or greater than the number of tasks assigned to that person.

-   * 3b1.
-TAPA shows an error message.

-      Use case ends.

-* 3c.
-The specified task with the given index has already been marked as complete.

-   * 3c1.
-TAPA shows an error message.

-     Use case ends.

-#### Use case: UC14 - Marking a done task as incomplete

-**MSS**

-1. User requests to list students.
-2. TAPA shows a list of students.
-3. User requests to mark a student's task as undone.
-4. TAPA shows the updated list of students.

-   Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-If student ID is given, and a student with the given student ID does not exist.

-   * 3a1.
-TAPA shows an error message.

-     Use case ends.

-* 3b.
-If the index is out of range, that is, it is a non-positive number, or greater than the number of tasks assigned to that person.

-   * 3b1.
-TAPA shows an error message.

-     Use case ends.

-* 3c.
-The specified task with the given index has already been marked as incomplete.

-   * 3c1.
-TAPA shows an error message.

-     Use case ends.

-#### Use case: UC15 - Sorting list of students by their number of incomplete tasks in descending order

-**MSS**

-1. User requests to sort students.
-2. TAPA shows a list of students in order, sorted by their number of incomplete tasks in descending order.

-   Use case ends.

-* 2a.
-The list is empty.

-   Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.